This article was updated on June 12th, 2023

 Where all the investors are one single family, the legal framework of a fund type structure would offer transparency on what the rights and responsibilities would be for the pool of family investors, this would consequently provide protection should there be a family dispute.

-The regulators – Dubai Financial Services Authority (DFSA) at DIFC and Financial Services Regulatory Authority (FSRA) at ADGM, have both traditionally been the go to point for Family Offices looking to institutionalize, providing a substantial level of comfort to new investors on a given structure, and its perception of the assets under management.
+The regulators – Dubai Financial Services Authority (DFSA) at DIFC and Financial Services Regulatory Authority (FSRA) at ADGM, have both traditionally been the go-to point for Family Offices looking to institutionalise, providing a substantial level of comfort to new investors on a given structure, and its perception of the assets under management.

 The appeal of this type of structure opens several opportunities for direct investments, which could be managed internally by a Family Office team, who would come with the right level of professionalism.

-The investment opportunities within the GCC and wider MEASA region, along with the numerous double taxation avoidance treaties that the UAE has in place; make the two well established UAE financial free zones, the ADGM and the DIFC an attractive destination for the establishment of such entities.
+The investment opportunities within the GCC and wider Middle East, Africa & Southern Asia (MEASA) region, along with the numerous double taxation avoidance treaties that the UAE has in place; make the two well established UAE financial free zones, the ADGM and the DIFC an attractive destination for the establishment of such entities.

-For more information on alternative structures and Family Office incorporation contact our expert structuring team for your free 30 minute consultation on firstname.lastname@example.org or call +971 4 878 6240.
+For more information on alternative structures and Family Office incorporation contact our expert Corporate Structuring team for your free 30-minute consultation at [email protected] or call +971 4 878 6240.